Skip to main content

 At CELLAXYS, we offer both types of orthobiologic treatments:

 • Platelet-Rich Plasma (PRP) Therapy.
 This process isolates platelets (healing components) from the patient’s blood plasma, concentrates them, and reinjects them in the injury site.
 Platelets perform three functions.
-They release 10 Growth Factors, send chemical signals to attract healing cells, and produce a sticky scaffolding called fibrin.
+They release 10 Growth Factors, send chemical signals to attract healing cells and produce a fibrin-sticky scaffolding.
 All these things boost the growth and development of new tissues and promote healing.

-Cell-based or stem cell therapies take about 1.5 to 2 hours to complete, while PRP takes about 45 minutes.
+Cell-based or stem cell therapies take about 1.5 to 2 hours, while PRP takes about 45 minutes.
 Both are outpatient procedures, meaning you can go home right after the process.
 The doctor will use X-rays (fluoroscopy) or live ultrasounds to identify the injury’s location.

 DO YOU HAVE PAIN IN YOUR BODY?